paraskevasleivadaros/Portable-Pixel-Map-Negative/ReadMe.md

 * * *

-You can see the results using Viewer.exe
+You can see the results using Viewer.exe that is included inside this repo!